From Piglets to Apostles

 At first glance you will see 7 rock stacks to the west with the rest hidden by headlands and obscured by other stacks.
 To the east are a further two rock stacks referred to in local vernacular as Gog and Magog.
 These two rock stacks are viewable from beach level via a car park 1km to the east of the 12 Apostles.
 The small car park is often at capacity and visitors are advised they can walk safely via the Great Ocean Walk on a 1.1 km (2.2km return) trail that leaves from the south side of the Twelve Apostles Visitor Facility.

 While anytime of the day provides a great spectacle, sunrise and sunset are particularly impressive for the blazing hues created.
 A visit to the 12 Apostles begins at the 12 Apostles Visitor Centre.
-The parking area is designed to cater for the 1.2 million visitors annually that enjoy the site.
+The parking area is designed to cater for an estimated 2.6 million visitors annually that visit the area.
 A tunnel takes people under the Great Ocean Road to extensive boardwalk and viewing platforms.

 What is the physical address of the 12 Apostles?